Tahiti Cruising: Paradise in the South Pacific

 These are the primary cruise destinations in Tahiti, although the smaller Tahiti cruise lines visit many more delightful small ports and towns amongst the islands.

-Island Cruising: Cruise Lines and Cruise Deals
+Cruise Lines and Cruise Deals to get you there

 Of the major cruise lines, Princess operates the most Tahiti cruises, with many departing from Papeete, and some long itineraries making the round trip from Los Angeles.
 Other big-ship lines, including Royal Caribbean and Celebrity, stop in often as their ships traverse the Pacific.